yadavaryan17/project2/README.md

 # New Project
-The project was created from local machine
+The project was created from local machine.